rng-guy/NFSMWBartender/README.txt

  • the internal cooldown for non-Strategy roadblock requests,
  • the internal cooldown for Heavy / LeaderStrategy requests,
  • what vehicles spawn through HeavyStrategy 3 (the ramming SUVs),
- • what vehicles spawn through HeavyStrategy 4 (the roadblock SUVs), and
+ • what vehicles spawn through HeavyStrategy 4 (the roadblock SUVs),
- • what vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen).
+ • what vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen), and
+ • below what player speed HeavyStrategy 3 spawns stop their ramming attempts and flee.

-The "Basic" feature set FIXES FIVE BUGS:
+The "Basic" feature set FIXES SIX BUGS:
  • helicopters no longer cast static shadows (like cars do) with incorrect placements,
+ • active roadblocks in pursuits no longer prevent new HeavyStrategy 3 requests and spawns,
  • Heat levels > 5 are no longer reset back to 5 when you enter free-roam or start an event,
  • Heat levels > 5 are now shown correctly in menus (requires Binary for missing textures),
  • you can no longer get busted due to line-of-sight issues while the "EVADE" bar fills, and